philip-goh/unicorn_workers/README.md

 then this will revert back to _synchronous_ behaviour.
 If you can't guarantee that all functions are patchable it might be safer to go with threads.

 Turns out that gunicorn used to automatically `monkey_patch`.
 But there has been a bug since August 2018 that means that gunicorn isn't monkey patching.
-See [this bug](https://github.com/benoitc/gunicorn/issues/1847)
+See [this bug](https://github.com/benoitc/gunicorn/issues/1847).
+For now, this means that we need to manually `monkey_patch` our processes, as early as possible..